 There are many procedural and technical requirements associated with defending yourself against criminal charges and you have a lot at stake.
 It is always important to retain a lawyer when you are accused of any crime so you can have the best chance of achieving the most favorable possible outcome.

-To learn more about how a Clearwater criminal defense attorney can help you when you are facing criminal charges, contact Stechschulte Nell today.
+You may be facing significant penalties including fines/fees, losing your job and/or professional licenses, and jail time.
+To learn more about how a criminal defense lawyer can help you when you are facing criminal charges, contact Stechschulte Nell South Tampa law firm today.